vmware/dod-compliance-and-automation/vcf/5.x/inspec/vmware-cloud-foundation-sddcmgr-5x-stig-baseline/README.md

 [See the InSpec docs for more info on Profile dependencies and inheritance](https://www.inspec.io/docs/reference/profiles/)

+## Supported Versions
+- VCF 5.1

 ## Requirements

 - [Chef InSpec](https://downloads.chef.io/tools/inspec) or [CINC Auditor](https://cinc.sh/start/auditor/) installed on a machine that can SSH to the target.
-Tested with version 5.18.14.
+Tested with version 5.22.4.
 Chef/CINC Workstation can also be installed and used.
 - Administrative access to the target via root or sudo
 - Update the inputs in inputs file example as appropriate for your environment
 - assumes profile is downloaded to C:\Inspec\Profiles\vmware-cloud-foundation-sddcmgr-5x-stig-baseline**